 This creamy vodka sauce recipe is quintessential comfort food.
 This sauce tastes best with a pasta cut like penne, fusilli, rigatoni or gemelli.
 Small cut pasta with ridges on the outside hold onto the creamy sauce the best.
 With these cuts of pasta, you’ll get a saucy bite every single time.

 Be sure to cook your pasta al dente.
 The pasta will continue to cook in the sauce, and you don’t want it to get soggy.
 For this recipe, I also used shallots instead of onions.
-The shallots make this sauce flavorful but not overpowering.
-Just be sure to dice them small.
-I added red pepper flakes, but this step is optional.
-I like having a little heat in my vodka sauce.
+However, sweet onion would work fine as a substituion.
+Just be sure to dice the shallot into small, evenly sized pieces.
+I also added red pepper flakes, but this step is optional.
+However, it adds a touch of spice which tastes so good.

 How to Use Vodka Sauce